A Guide to Finding the Right Brake Line Fitting

 Any auto parts store can help you match up your old rounded-over brake line fitting with a new one.
 But that assumes you manged to get the old one off and can get to the parts store.
-However, if you need to find the fitting yourself, this article will show you how to find the right fitting.
+However, if you need to find the fitting yourself, this article will show you how to find the right one.

-Here’s how to measure your current fitting
+Here’s how to measure your current brake line fitting

 To measure thread count you’ll need a thread pitch gauge like this: